-- 6.2.1 The student shall be awarded CGS G3 for the component of assessment (for example, a written examination or piece of in-course assessment) in which he or she is found guilty. - 6.2.2 Where a student has been found guilty of Plagiarism/Collusion in any component of assessment for more than one course, or more than one component within one course, the student shall be awarded an overall CGS G3 for the course(s). - 6.2.3 If the imposition of a penalty under section 6.2.2 means that the student fails the course and a resit is permitted, the CGS mark attainable following reassessment will be restricted to a maximum of CGS D3.
+- 6.2.1 The student shall be awarded CGS G3 for the component of assessment (for example, a written examination or piece of in-course assessment) in which they are found guilty. - 6.2.2 Where a student has been found guilty of Plagiarism/Collusion in any component of assessment for more than one course, or more than one component within one course, the student shall be awarded an overall CGS G3 for the course(s). - 6.2.3 If the imposition of a penalty under section 6.2.2 means that the student fails the course and a resit is permitted, the CGS mark attainable following reassessment will be restricted to a maximum of CGS D3.

-6.3 Standard outcome for a subsequent offence of Plagiarism/Collusion in a level 1-5 taught course (also see section 6.4 below)

-6.3.1 Where a student is found guilty of Plagiarism/Collusion in any component of assessment for the second time the student shall be awarded an overall CGS G3 for the course(s) and may be expelled.

-6.4 Standard outcome for Cheating/Plagiarism/Collusion in Taught Postgraduate Programmes: Dissertation or Element of Assessment Contributing one-third or more to the Grade Spectrum
+- 6.3 Standard outcome for a subsequent offence of Plagiarism/Collusion in a level 1-5 taught course (also see section 6.4 below) - 6.3.1 Where a student is found guilty of Plagiarism/Collusion in any component of assessment for the second time the student shall be awarded an overall CGS G3 for the course(s) and may be expelled. - 6.4 Standard outcome for Cheating/Plagiarism/Collusion in Taught Postgraduate Programmes: